adammpkins/llama-terminal-completion/README.md

 ### Environment Variables

 Before using this script, you need to set up the `LLAMA_COMPLETION_DIR` and `LLAMA_CPP_DIR` environment variables.
-These variables point to the directories where the completion and `llama.cpp` files are located, respectively.
+These variables point to the directories where the `llama-terminal-completion` and `llama.cpp` files are located, respectively.
 You can set these variables in your shell configuration file (e.g., `.bashrc` or `.zshrc`) like this:

 ```bash
 export LLAMA_COMPLETION_DIR="/path/to/llama-terminal-completion/"